SC Association of the Deaf

 Deaf and Hard of Hearing Education Studies

-Source: Registry of Interpreters for the Deaf (RID)
+RID Update: The Registry of Interpreters for the Deaf (RID) has two certifications.

 Clemson University